 Baldwin County Public Schools has chosen not to secure certification from Immigration Services or to be affiliates of the Student Exchange Visa Program, (SEVP).
-BCPSS does not accept tuition payments, waive per capita student costs, iss substitute said forms to pr Page 16 Baldwin County E Board of Education n Student and Para ent Handbook
+BCPSS does not accept tuition payments, waive per capita student costs, issue Form I-20s or Form DS-2019s.
+BCPSS will not accept or complete requests to substitute said forms to prove and/or accept responsibility of sponsorship under the aforementioned guidelines.